-- atmospheric air (natural fallouts from the atmospheric layer near the ground surface, radioactive aerosols, atmospheric precipitations), surface waters and bottom sediments in water bodies, ground water, drinking water, soil (lands);
+atmospheric air (natural fallouts from the atmospheric layer near the ground surface, radioactive aerosols, atmospheric precipitations), surface waters and bottom sediments in water bodies, ground water, drinking water, soil (lands);

-- components of agricultural and forest ecosystems (perennial herbs, conifers, moss, mushrooms, berries, forest litter, arable and virgin lands);
+components of agricultural and forest ecosystems (such as perennial herbs, needles of conifers, moss, mushrooms, berries, forest litter, arable and virgin lands);

-- components of aquatic ecosystems in rivers and lakes within the observation zone.
+components of aquatic ecosystems in rivers and lakes within the observation zone.

-The list of radioactive nuclides to be analyzed in the environment components shall be made in accordance with the range of radioactive nuclides existing in the NPP emissions and discharges, both for normal and abnormal operation (NO and AO) (14C, 3H, radioactive inert gases, ^{137,134}Cs, 60Co, 54Mn, 131I, ^{89,90}Sr), artificial radioactive nuclides existing in depositing components of ecosystems after accident at radiation-related facilities (137Cs, 90Sr, ^{239,240}Pu), and radioactive nuclides being the components of the natural radiation background (40K, 210Pb, 232Th, 226Ra etc.).
+The scope of radioactive nuclides to be analyzed in the environment components shall be in accordance with the range of radioactive nuclides existing in the NPP emissions and discharges, both for normal and abnormal operation (C, H, radioactive inert gases, Cs, Co, Mn, I, Sr), artificial radioactive nuclides existing in depositing components of ecosystems after accident at radiation-related facilities (Cs, Sr, Pu), and radioactive nuclides being the components of the natural radiation background (K, Pb, Th, Ra etc.).

 7.3.
-Biological monitoring.
+Biological monitoring

-The biological monitoring includes observations covering the condition of biological systems at various levels: populations of indicator species, biocenoses (in terms of trends of their structural and functional characteristics).
+The biological monitoring includes observations covering the condition of biological systems at various levels, from populations of indicator species to biocenoses, in terms of trends of their structural and functional characteristics.